beta-analytics/Simple-DataTables/README.md

 # Vanilla-DataTables
-A lightweight (just 3.56KB minified and gzipped), dependency-free javascript HTML table plugin.
+A lightweight, dependency-free javascript HTML table plugin.
+Similar to jQuery DataTables, but without the dependencies.

 Inspired by the awesome jQuery DataTables plugin: https://datatables.net/